 This colorful and multi-faceted work is a stunning example of Thomas' practice.
-Created in Thomas' signature mixed-media collage style, this work features a poised and beautiful African-American woman serenely surrounded by various textures, colors, and objects.
-The subject is coiffed, confident, and glamorous in a flared open dress showcasing her gleaming legs and sexy high-heels.
+Created in Thomas' signature mixed-media collage style, this work features a poised and beautiful Black woman serenely surrounded by various textures, colors, and objects.

 The interior elements seem to hint at domesticated nature: leopard print pillows, crocodile upholstered chairs, a white cat statue, wall paper with floral motifs, and an open window with sunlight and greenery beyond it.
 Juxtaposing these are elements of pure domesticity: carpets, couches, and wall paper without obvious signs of nature.
 Thomas' work contains layers of meaning within her vivid and luminous works.

-Mickalene Thomas has received numerous awards and worked in many creative channels besides visual art, including an HBO documentary album artwork for Solange Knowles.
-She has created portraits of many famous African-American women including Oprah Winfrey, Condoleezza Rice, Whitney Huston, and Michelle Obama.
+Mickalene Thomas has received numerous awards and worked in many creative channels besides visual art, including an HBO documentary and album artwork for Solange Knowles.
+She has created portraits of many famous African-American women including Oprah Winfrey, Condoleezza Rice, Whitney Houston, and Michelle Obama.